mizu.js

 Variables

-$idstring Evaluated value of the *id directive if it exists, or the identifier auto-generated by the directive. $iterationsnumber Total number of iterations. $inumber Current iteration index (0 indexed). $Inumber Current iteration index (1 indexed, same as $i + 1). $firstnumber Whether this is the first iteration (same as $i === 0). $lastnumber Whether this is the last iteration (same as $i === ($iterations - 1)).
+$idstring Evaluated value of the *id directive if present, or the identifier auto-generated by the directive. $iterationsnumber Total number of iterations. $inumber Current iteration index (0 indexed). $Inumber Current iteration index (1 indexed, same as $i + 1). $firstnumber Whether this is the first iteration (same as $i === 0). $lastnumber Whether this is the last iteration (same as $i === ($iterations - 1)).

 *id="expression"